 Apples and pears in using an accountant for R&D Tax Credits

 However, that’s where most accountants stop – at the filing.
-A few will have some vague (and sometimes not quite correct) understanding of what constitutes R&D and what doesn’t (a tricky topic that we’ve covered before).
-Almost no accountant will provide the level of service that a specialist consultancy provides.
+A few will have some vague (and sometimes not quite correct) understanding of what constitutes qualifying R&D. Almost no accountant will provide the level of service that a specialist consultancy provides.

 Anyone can file a piece of paper with HMRC, but if your accountant is claiming that they “do R&D Tax Credits”, ask them if they will help you with the following aspects of it: